Thinking About Who I Am

 - Reflect on how you can use your strengths and passions to make a difference for yourself or others.

-Letting People See the Real You!
+Letting People Know the Real You!

 - Share what you’re good at like art, music, sports, gaming, writing, or problem-solving.